 One concern is the Progressive Scan mode that everyone’s been talking about….
 I think the Canon’s GL1 and XL1 leave the Sony behind in this department although I can fake a similar “progressive” look with adjusting the shutter to 30.

 I purchased the camera for 2795.00, and bought the Century optics .55 fisheye/wideangle reversible lens–325.00…..
 It is indispensable.
 I also got a Pelican hardcase for 100.00 There is plenty of room for everything in the case and then some….
 All in all, a great setup.

 Posted by Bob Bernasky on May 27, 2000

 I did something i haven’t done in a long while.
 I got home from last nights wedding and watched the footage i shot on my new vx 2000.
 I was excited to compare it to my vx1000.
 It truly is much better in low light situations…contrasting light shots were not severe as in the 1000.
-The focus ring is much more managable than the 1000’s…(not one misfocus)…and the viewfinder is phenominal.
-The colors in the viewfinder are hotter than on a monitor, but they can be adjusted (excellent color and detail on a monitor)… and the lcd screen can be manipulated accurately show a truer picture..
-Ohhh…and the freedom from the battery cords of the vx 1000 simplifies everything….and the vx 2000 is stingy with battery cosumption…. i used the supplied battery and the standard lithium battery from my 1000….i didn’t need the 960 extended battery at all.
+The focus ring is much more manageable than the 1000’s…(not one misfocus)…and the viewfinder is phenomenal.
+The colors in the viewfinder are hotter than on a monitor, but they can be adjusted (excellent color and detail on a monitor)… and the LCD screen can be manipulated accurately show a truer picture..
+Ohhh…and the freedom from the battery cords of the vx 1000 simplifies everything….and the vx 2000 is stingy with battery consumption…. i used the supplied battery and the standard lithium battery from my 1000….i didn’t need the 960 extended battery at all.
 All in all I am happy with my purchase and would recommend the vx 2000 to any one

 Posted by Roy Kikuta on May 28, 2000